ProjectPhysX/OpenCL-Wrapper/README.md

 );} // ############################################################### end of OpenCL C code #####################################################################
 ```

-### For comparison, the very same OpenCL vector addition example, containing 35 lines of program logic, looks like this when directly using the OpenCL C++ bindings:
+### For comparison, the very same OpenCL vector addition example looks like this when directly using the OpenCL C++ bindings:
 ```c
 #define to_string to_string_old // use own to_string methods
 #include <CL/cl.hpp>